JadenFurtado/security_writeups/README.md

 I am not the best or an expert at any of this.
 I love technology and computers and maths and well, just problem solving in general.
 I want to learn and pickup whatever I can, whenever I can.
 All I want to do is to become better at what I do, be it maths, developing software or even cyber security.

+### Have I ever committed a cybercrime?

+No, I have never hacked anyone or any company to cause them harm.
+I have always responsibly disclosed all the vulnerabilities that I have found till date.
+I have never asked a company for money to disclose a vulnerability and never held anyone to ransom over a vulnerability.
+I have never done nor supported any criminal hacking.

+### Am I open to pentesting for companies?s